 Describe a typical shoot.

-As different as the people are that I am working with, as different are my shootings.
+As different as the people are that I am working with, as different is my shootings.
 Of course, I have a business workflow, but the creative part of it changes every time I shoot.
 Especially for my fashion and advertising customers each assignment is unique.

 Were you educate in photography, or are yourself taught?

 Nowadays I see a trend that almost everybody who buys a camera calls himself a photographer.
 Nevertheless, I also see a huge difference in the quality of the results.
 I do have a master’s degree in photography and in addition, I constantly further educate myself – mostly with eLearning.

 If you are interested in a product and fashion studio photography, I can highly recommend the video courses by Karl Taylor – an amazing still life, fashion, product & advertising photographer.
 And of course by the end of 2019 my new course on lightning :).